authorjapps/spring-boot-integration-test/README.md

 # spring-boot-integration-test
-Zerocode based integration-tests for a spring-boot application
+Zerocode based integration-tests for a spring-boot application.
+> Keep it simple and easy while doing the integration tests

 ![Integration_tests_organization](img/it_tests_org_S.png)